 B. Every item you vote for gets 1 vote.
 Your first choice gets no more than the last choice in your budget.
 The tally is as likely to fund bottom choices as top choices.

-A Further ChangeWould you like to give more than 1 vote to your top priority, even if you had to give less than 1 vote to your last priority?
+A Further ChangeWould you like to give more than 1 vote to your top priori-ty, even if you would have to give less than 1 vote to your last priority?
 We can do that but we should avoid 2 errors.

 It is widely known that the best strategy for point voting is to dump all of your votes on your favorite.
 This is bad for decision making.
 It is not an accurate or sincere vote.
 It doesn't tell the community or the voting rule how one feels about any other items.
 It rewards exaggeration.
 So there should be an upper limit: perhaps one and a half votes for first choice, 1 vote for a middle choice, and a half vote for last item in your budget.